confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 Deleting the resources you created during this workshop will prevent you from incurring additional charges.

-1. The first item we should delete is the fully-managed Google Cloud Storage Sink / AWS S3 / Azure Blob Storage Connectors.
+1. The first item you should delete is the fully-managed Google Cloud Storage Sink / AWS S3 / Azure Blob Storage Connectors.
 In the Confluent Cloud UI, navigate to the Connectors tab and select the connector.
 In the top right corner, you will see a **trash** icon.
 Click the icon and enter the **connector name**.
     <div align="center">
        <img src="images/cc-delete-sink.png" width=75% height=75%>
     </div>

-2. Next, under **Cluster Settings**, we can select the **Delete Cluster** hyperlink at the bottom of your screen.
+2. Next, under **Cluster Settings**, you can select the **Delete Cluster** hyperlink at the bottom of your screen.
 Enter the cluster name and select Confirm.

     <div align="center">
        <img src="images/cc-delete-cluster.png" width=75% height=75%>